Chennai Mass Rapid Transit System: Phase II extension

 The construction for the extended second phase of the project connecting Velachery with St. Thomas Mount started in 2008.
 It was planned at an estimated cost of ₹7.33 billion with the central government bearing two-thirds of the cost and the state government bearing the rest.
 The initial planned alignment was altered subsequently and necessitated the demolition of over 70 residential units, which led to protests by the locals.
 In the Government of India's annual Railway Budget of 2012, it was announced that the line would be commissioned in 2013.
 In October 2012, Chennai Metropolitan Development Authority (CMDA) resumed the land acquisition for the proposed extension after the Madras High Court vacated its earlier stay order on the same.
 While land acquisition was completed for the construction of majority of the line by April 2013, there were further delays in acquiring land for about 0.5 km of the stretch and the construction of Puzhuthivakkam station.
 As of 2014, the construction of about 3.7 km of the proposed extension was complete.

 In May 2014, the High Court ruled that compensation be paid as per newly enacted Land Acquisition Act 2013 on the cases filed by the land owners.
 In March 2016, the Southern Railway stated that the final phase of the MRTS would take at least 18 months after the state government handed over land to Indian Railways and that it had not yet done so.
 In 2018, further discussion between the CMDA and the land owners on the compensation to be paid for the land acquisition failed.
-As of 2019, the Indian Railways had completed the construction of Adambakkam Puzhuthivakkam stations and about 0.5 km of the line was pending for construction.
+As of 2019, the Indian Railways had completed the construction of Adambakkam and Puzhuthivakkam elevated stations, with about 0.5 km of the line pending for construction.
 In 2019, the Madras High Court directed the CMDA to pay higher compensation to the land owners.
 However, the CMDA filed a review petition against the order in the Indian Supreme Court.

 The Supreme Court ordered fair compensation for the land owners and directed the CMDA to complete the land acquisition by 8 January 2021.
 In June 2022, officials announced that the land acquisition for the final stretch would be completed in the next three months.
 In July 2023, the authorities said that the construction will be completed by the end of the month and the line will be commissioned for use within the end of the year.
 On 18 January 2024, a concrete girder on the stretch collapsed, which was expected to further delay the opening of the line.
-Multiple deadlines to make complete the construction of the final phase have not been met.
+Multiple revised deadlines to complete the construction of the final phase were not met.
+After the construction was completed, trial runs were conducted in the first week of March 2026.
+Commercial service began on the extended section from 14 March 2026.